tfettig/input-guard/README.md

 - [x] Update CI build and badge to InputGuard.

 Library plan:
+- [ ] Add a configuration for early exit (stop on first failure) for Iterable validators.
 - [ ] Figure out input types possibilities: NonStrict, Strict with null/NullObject, and Strict.